 Note.
-Fifty-eight percent of student respondents indicate that they are male, 42% female -- 58% of student respondents indicate that they are African American, 21% indicate that they are Native American, 16% indicate that they are Caucasian, and 5% indicate that they are multi-racial -- 33% of student respondents are in the tenth grade, 30% are in the twelfth grade, 23% are in the eleventh grade and 14% are in the ninth grade.
+Fifty-eight percent of student respondents indicate that they are male and 42% indicate that they are female -- 58% of student respondents indicate that they are African American, 21% indicate that they are Native American, 16% indicate that they are white, and 5% indicate that they are multi-racial -- 33% of student respondents are in the tenth grade, 30% are in the twelfth grade, 23% are in the eleventh grade, and 14% are in the ninth grade.